Nacogdoches County well produced 10 barrels of oil a day in 1866.

-The Nacogdoches oilfield remains the first and oldest in Texas and as late as 1941 still recorded production of eight barrels a day from 40 wells.
-Some of these produced into the 1950s.
-His dramatic 1867 discovery was a modest beginning for Texas’ oil business, which today leads the nation in production.
+The first Texas oil boom arrived in June 1894 when the Corsicana oilfield was discovered by a drilling contractor hired by the city to find water.
+The Nacogdoches oilfield remained the first and oldest in Texas and as late as 1941 still recorded production of eight barrels a day from 40 wells.
+Some of these wells produced into the 1950s.

-A marker dedicated in 1966 at Barret’s grave notes:
+As a marker dedicated in 1966 at Barret’s grave noted:

 “Born in Virginia.
 Came with parents to Texas, 1842.
 Married Angelina Thomas.
 Had 9 children.
 Drilled the first oil well in Texas, 1866.
 If efforts to drill early in 1859 had succeeded, he would have completed first oil well in the United States.
 Low demand and scarce capital halted his oil operations.
 He spent rest of his life as a farmer and community leader.”